jonathantneal/media-player/README.md

 language.
 Undefined labels will use English labels.

 The `svgs`
 object is used to assign an SVG sprite to each control.
-The `dir` string is used to determine the text-flow of the component, and both left-to-right (`ltr`) and right-to-left (`rtl`) modes are supported.

 ## Media Player Instance